datatorch/documentation/docs/dev/pipelines/variables.md

 # Variables

-You can use expressions to programmatically set variables in workflow files and access contexts.
+You can use expressions to programmatically access contexts or set variables in pipeline files and action-datatorch.yaml files.
 An expression can be any combination of literal values, references to a context, or functions.
 You can combine literals, context references, and functions using operators.